ninbura/pokemon-on-the-analogue-pocket/README.md

 # quick explanation of the rtc mechanism
 it's pretty complicated... but from my understanding, an encoded start time stamp is stored in your save file. when you launch your game, a calculation is made by getting a difference in your original timestamp, and current time. directly modifying the data that controls this time stamp seems nearly impossible as an end user. it would appear that different hardware (oem carts, flash carts, fpga) & software (emulators) calculate things differently, making it difficult to transfer save data between different hardware/software without de-syncing your in-game clock.

-# play methods & their pros/cons
+# play methods & pros/cons
 there are three methods of playing pokemon on the analogue pocket
 1. authentic cartridges
     - pros